Naresea/art-library/README.md

 Also, please don't upload any super-important / confidential / private material.

 ## Credits
-TODO: mention artist from screenshots
+All the beautiful token thumbnails you see in the screenshots below are made by Jan Loos on Patreon.
+If you like his art, you can find him here: https://www.patreon.com/onlinetabletop/posts

 ## What is it?
 During the COVID-19 pandemic I started collecting heaps and heaps of artwork, tokens and battlemaps for online playing P&P games like Dungeons & Dragons 5, Pathfinder 2, Splittermond and Shadowrun with my friends.
-You could say I became addicted to Patreon and with several thousand tokens and maps at hand I figured it was time to somehow organize them.
+I follow several artists on Patreon and with hundreds of images I needed a way to organize the,

 I wanted some software that I could host alongside my own Foundry VTT server, that offered me a quick search function similar to Google's image search and that I could use from both my smartphone and my desktop computer.